lincolnloop/python-qrcode/README.rst

     .. image:: doc/color_masks.png

-Here is a code example to draw a QR code with rounded corners, radial gradiant and an embedded image:
+Here is a code example to draw a QR code with rounded corners, radial gradient and an embedded image:

 .. code:: python